top of page

 Ubuntu’s Four Pillars

-• Children: every child/youth will have a say in their future
+• Children: Every child/youth will have a say in their future

-• Family: every effort will be made to work with family members to keep them together
+• Family: Every effort will be made to work with family members to keep them together

-• Culture: we will understand and respect the cultural context of those we serve
+• Culture: We will understand and respect the cultural context of those we serve

 • Community: every child/youth will live in, or be connected with, the community from which they come

-UBUNTU is located at 14023 Victoria Trail NW, next-door to the C5 Hub.
+UBUNTU is now located at the New

 Connect With Us

-C5 Northeast Hub
+C5 Northeast Hub and Community Market

 ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ (Amiskwacîwâskahikan)